If you know me then you may know that one of my favourite things to do when exploring a new city is to eat.

 Everything tasted really good, the Sandwich was a little bit dry though and the Eggs Benedict with the sauce hollandaise was our favourite.
 Also, the Avocado Toast tasted great and even if it doesn’t sound like a lot, it definitely is enough.

 If you are looking for a nice and filling place to have lunch or dinner at, I would recommend the Vegan Junk Food Bar.

 This restaurant can be found at two locations in Amsterdam and both are really well-visited.
 The staff is super nice and open-minded and there is an overall good atmosphere.

-Their spicy VJFB sauce was so good that we didn’t want to leave anything of it over, but we were just too full to get another portion of the fries.
-Next time I’m there I’m gonna try their Shawarma as it looks amazing on the pictures online.
+Their spicy VJFB sauce was so good that we didn’t want to leave anything of it, but we were too full to get another portion of the fries.
+Next time I’m there I’m going to try their Shawarma as it looks delicious on the pictures online.
 If you’ve tried it, please leave me a comment and tell me what you think!